Matsumoto Castle 松本城

 Matsumoto Castle is one of the grandest castles in Japan.
 Its five-storey main tower, built in late 16th century, is the oldest surviving castle tower in the nation.

-With its moody, dark facade, the castle is also known as the "Crow Castle."
 It's famously photogenic, with a wide moat, vermillion bridges, and original stonework, backdropped by views of the Northern Alps.